allegory-software/allegory-sdk/PROGRAMMING.md

 to disable the jit for a particular callback-triggering function only to get a crash in production.

-There is no way that I know of to disable these jit barriers.
+There is currently no way to disable these jit barriers.

 ### Callbacks and passing structs by value

 Currently, passing structs by value or returning structs by value is not supported with callbacks.
-This is generally not a problem, as most APIs don't do that, with the notable exception of OSX APIs which do that _a lot_.
+This is generally not a problem, as most APIs don't do that.
-[cbframe] can be used as a workaround if you only have a few functions to fix, but it's not a general solution yet.

 ### CData finalizer call order